jasstatla123456789-sketch/discord_phishing_website/README.md

 # discord_phishing_website
-creating a fake website link to save user credential (like username and password) for learning purpse.ad savig the data in a CSV file
+creating a fake website link to steal user credential (like username and password) for learning purpse and it saves the data in a CSV file.

 # what is Phishing
 Phishing is a cyberattack in which an attacker pretends to be a trusted person or organization to trick victims into revealing sensitive information such as: